UO-CS210/Treemap/README.md

       decomposition
 - List indexing and slicing (part 1)
 - Recursively structured data (nested dictionaries) in part 2
+  - including recursive type annotations in Python

+Also

+- Software engineering
+  - Incremental development, with automated testing

 ## About treemaps